No Stress, No Fuss by Good Health

 Good Health NZ - stress cloud 2What is stress?

-So, when we talk about stress, we are mainly talking about the big stuff – the stuff that can hurt us.
+So, when we talk about stress, we are mainly talking about the big, mental stuff – stuff that can hurt us emotionally and physically.
 But stress on our body is not limited to our emotional life; stress can come from our diet, or from many of our lifestyle choices.
 It can also come from environmental exposure, e.g., chemicals, temperature extremes, or noise, or it can come from microbial imbalances on or in the body.
-And, interestingly, prolonged exposure to physical stressors can lead to poor mental function, tiredness, and lowered emotional resilience, causing us to start perceiving things in a more negative way, leading to increased emotional stress, which can cause further decreased resilience to physical stress, and so on and so forth, in an endless and vicious circle (that sentence was almost too stressful to write!!).
-In fact, prolonged or compound stress of any kind can lead to poorer health outcomes and is implicated in most of the major health conditions that plague us today.
+And, interestingly, prolonged exposure to physical stressors can lead to poor mental function, tiredness, and lowered emotional resilience, causing us to start perceiving things in a more negative way, leading to increased emotional stress, which can further decrease resilience to physical stress, and so on and so forth, in an endless and vicious cycle (that sentence was almost too stressful to write!!).
+In fact, prolonged or compound stress of any kind leads to increased oxidative stress, which results in poorer health outcomes.
+Compound stress is implicated in most of the major health conditions that plague us today.

 What is the stress response and how does it feel?

 Although the SNS and the parasympathetic nervous system (PNS) are always “on” in some capacity, during stressful moments, the SNS will dominate, and the more PNS activities will decrease.
-Energy and blood flow devoted to digestion and reproduction gets diverted away to the muscles, heart, and brain.
-Because of this, we might feel slightly sick and have discomfort in our muscles, or itchy skin.
-We might feel our palms get sweaty, and feel nervous, scared, or angry.
+Energy and blood flow devoted to digestion and reproduction get diverted away to the muscles, heart, and brain.
+Because of this, we might feel slightly sick and have discomfort in our muscles or itchy skin.
+We might feel our palms get sweaty and feel nervous, scared, or angry.
 That’s immediate stress: the type you might feel before an exam or presentation.
-But what about long-term stress – the type that can negatively impact your life and health?
-That might feel like changes in your mood – feeling more irritable all the time or a bit blue; Changes in appetite, often with digestive disturbances; difficulty concentrating or having frequent head tension; having trouble with sleep; being unable to relax; being constantly tired; and/or having frequent ills and chills.
+But what about long-term stress—the type that can negatively impact your life and health?
+That might feel like changes in your mood—feeling more irritable all the time or a bit blue more regularly; changes in appetite, often with digestive disturbances; difficulty concentrating or having frequent head tension; having trouble with sleep; being unable to relax; being constantly tired; growing extra belly fat; and/or having frequent ills and chills.

 Perception vs reality in stressful moments